Settorezero/Arlok/README.md

 ## Print it by yourself!
 In the [STL folder](./stl) are located all parts you can 3Dprint by yourself.
 An [exploded view](./media/arlok_3d_exploded.stl) shows how parts have to be placed.

+## What materials are needed?
+There is a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1E60JlRyjGpX6OEBXnhZLZwZUzDe8-Zud6jBREFa6QfA/edit?usp=sharing) with all materials needed for the robot.
+For Italian Users only are also listed pages of italian shops where they can buy parts.
+In the [docs folder](./docs) there is the simple BOM (only parts used for the PCB).

 ## Code examples
 See in the [Arduino folder](./arduino) for code examples